- Our School

 - Contact us

-The Development Office works closely with the Heriot’s community, inspiring active participation between the school our 10,000-strong extended community of former pupils, parents and friends worldwide.
-The Development Office actively engages with this community, promotes the continuation of Heriots’ ethos, fundraises for the Foundation, bursaries and other key school projects and links former and current pupils together to enhance learning opportunities for all.
+The Development Office works closely with the Heriot’s community, inspiring active participation between the school and our 10,000-strong extended community of former pupils, parents and friends worldwide.
+The Development Office actively engages with this community, promotes the continuation of Heriots’ ethos, fundraises for the Foundation, bursaries and other key school projects and links former and current pupils together to enhance learning opportunities.

-The Development Co-ordinator (Database and Operations) works closely with the Development Manager, Director of External Relations and staff across the School to maximise Development opportunities.
-The Development Co-ordinator is responsible for managing the database, ensuring data accuracy and extracting information and collating reports.
-The Development Co-ordinator also assists with donor stewardship and engagement projects.
+The Development Co-ordinator (Database and Operations) works closely with the Director of External Relations, Development team and staff across the School to maximise Development opportunities.
+The postholder is responsible for managing the database, ensuring data accuracy and extracting information and collating reports, whilst also assisting with donor stewardship and engagement projects.

 Hours of Work: 37 hours a week; Monday to Friday, between the hours of 8am and 5pm as agreed.